DanielRivasMD/Chapulin/README.md

 ### Usage

 Use `chapulin -h` or `chapulin --help` to display help on commandline.

 ```
 Chapulin 0.1.0
 Daniel Rivas <danielrivasmd@gmail.com>

 Chapulin: Mobile Element Identification

 Software for mobile element identification in resequenced short-read data with a reference genome.

   Available subcommands are:

-Mobile Element (ME): performs sequence similarity search to a customized mobile element library and insertion calls by
-probability or a set threshold.
+Mobile Element (ME): performs sequence similarity search to a customized mobile element library and insertion calls by probability or a set threshold.

-Structural Variant (SV): performs read selection based on alignment data and variant calls by probability or a set
+Structural Variant (SV): performs read selection based on alignment data and variant calls by probability or a set threshold.

-threshold.
+Cache Registering (CR): checks for reference genome and mobile element library cache in configuration directory.
+In case caches are not found, reads files and writes cache.

 USAGE:
     chapulin [SUBCOMMAND]